top of page

 ACONA Fellows are selected through a competitive process.
 To successfully complete the program, Fellows are required to

-1. participate in the three immersive workshops (“boot camps”) over the course of twelve months,
+1. participate in the three immersive workshops (“boot camps”) over the course of ten months,

 2. actively engage in discussions with distinguished scholars and practitioners, and

-3. collaborate with a small group of Fellows on an international research project and submit the results of that project by the end of their 12-month Fellowship.
+3. collaborate with a small group of Fellows on an international research project and submit the results of that project by the end of their 10-month Fellowship.

 bottom of page